 The simulation operates at the resolution of the tetrahedral mesh.
 If the tetrahedra are smaller than the triangles, then it is doing more work than will be visible.
 This is wasteful and the solver is not designed to work in this regime.
 Attachments will behave oddly in this scenario and the surface dynamics will be a poor representation of the solver’s internal state.

-Use a simple mesh to create the tissue, and embed a different high-res hero mesh for output.
+Use a simple mesh to create the tissue, and embed a different high-resolution hero mesh for output.

 The mesh used to create the tissue only needs enough detail to define the tissue shape and its surface for attachments.
 It can probably be coarser than the mesh used for output.
-An arbitrary output mesh can be separately embedded in the tissue at any time.
+An arbitrary output mesh can be separately embedded into the tissue at any time.
 This does not increase the solver time (except to geometrically deform the high-resolution mesh, which is minor).